|CNY Hiking HOME PAGE

 From the North, take NY 414 South to Hector, NY (Exit 41 off I-90).
 In Hector, 0.5 miles past Wickham’s Plaza, turn left onto County Route 2, the second asphalt road on the left.
 Follow CR 2 for 4.0 miles until you reach the Blueberry Patch Campground and parking area.

-Finger Lakes National Forest maintains a system of trails to provide you with a better opportunity to see and enjoy the Forest at close range.
+Finger Lakes National Forest maintains a system of trails to provide you with a better opportunity to see and enjoy the Forest up close.
 Hiking is just one of the numerous recreational opportunities available to you on the National Forest.
 See the links below and above for information plus maps for hiking.
 There is also a map below that can be used to plan your hikes in Finger Lakes National Forest.

 Hiking Trails in Finger Lakes National Forest